 Sealed calendar meters are required to be fitted to all hackney carriage vehicles.

-A calibration certificate will also be required at the time of licensing/ re-licensing certifying that the meter has been calibrated at a rate that does not exceed the Council’s maximum fare rate.
+A calibration certificate is required at the time of licensing/ re-licensing certifying that the meter has been calibrated at a rate that does not exceed the Council’s maximum fare rate.